Ontario Tech University: Energy Research Centre

 The Energy Research Centre (ERC) is a 9,290-square-metre, with a four-storey facility focusing on clean energy technologies that houses Ontario Tech's nuclear engineering undergraduate program, which is the only program of its kind in Canada.
 This building is used for research in geothermal, hydraulic, hydrogen, natural gas, nuclear, solar, and wind energy technologies.
 The ERC is the result of a joint $45.4-million investment from the Government of Canada and the Government of Ontario as part of the Knowledge Infrastructure Program.

-The ERC contains a 72-seat lecture theatre, three 50-seat classrooms, two 30-seat tutorial rooms with flexible seating, 11 student-study (breakout) rooms, 12 labs, dedicated working stations for graduate students, and administrative space and offices for staff and faculty.
-One of the more notable labs is an extensive nuclear power plant computer simulation, the most extensive of its kind.
-The second, third, and fourth floors of the ERC have indoor connections to the adjacent Business and Information Technology building.
-The ERC features a glass-covered atrium with a large hanging metal-wire sculpture of Northern Dancer, the famous, award-winning Canadian horse from Windfields Farm.
-Ontario Tech and Durham College purchased the core area of Windfield Farms in 2013, including the site where Northern Dancer was buried; the sculpture is a tribute.
+The ERC contains a 72-seat lecture theatre, student-study (breakout) rooms, teaching and research labs, and dedicated working stations for graduate students.
+The building features a glass-covered atrium containing two horse sculptures that pay tribute to the heritage of Windfields Farm: a hanging wire sculpture of the racehorse Northern Dancer, and True Power, a 4.1-metre stainless steel sculpture by Geordie Lishman representing potential energy.

 Downtown campus

 The Downtown campus is located in the downtown region of Oshawa, approximately 6.6 km away from the North campus.
-Most of Ontario Tech's buildings in the downtown campus have not yet been named and are instead referred to by the address at which they are located.
-The Faculty of Social Sciences and Humanities (FSSH) and the Faculty of Education (FE) are located at the downtown campus.
+The Faculty of Social Sciences and Humanities (FSSH) and the Frazer Faculty of Education (FE) are located at the downtown campus.

-Facilities at the Downtown campus include: Bordessa Hall, 61 Charles Street, Regent Theatre, 2 Simcoe Street South, 11 Simcoe Street North, and the UOIT-Baagwating Indigenous Student Centre (UBISC).
+Facilities at the Downtown campus include: Bordessa Hall, Charles Hall, Regent Theatre, and the Baagwating Indigenous Student Centre (UBISC).